RubyBe/PikeMarketShopper/README.md

 ![process](/src/PikeMarketShopper/wwwroot/img/RoutesViews.PNG)

 #### Use this program
-Clone this repository.

-Prepare your machine by following the [instructions here.](https://www.learnhowtoprogram.com/)
+Clone this repository, build and run program in Visual Studio 2015.

 #### Known Bugs / Unimplemented Features
 TBD